intel/neural-compressor/examples/pytorch/nlp/huggingface_models/text-classification/quantization/ptq_static/fx/README.md

         )
 ```

-We have upstreamed several int8 models into HuggingFace [model hub](https://huggingface.co/models?other=Intel%C2%AE%20Neural%20Compressor) for users to ramp up.
+We also upstreamed several int8 models into HuggingFace [model hub](https://huggingface.co/models?other=Intel%C2%AE%20Neural%20Compressor) for users to ramp up.

 ----
 ----
-## This is a tutorial about how to enable NLP model with Intel® Neural Compressor.
+## This is a tutorial of how to enable NLP model with Intel® Neural Compressor.

 ### Intel® Neural Compressor supports usage:
-* User needs to specify fp32 'model', calibration dataset 'q_dataloader' and a custom "eval_func", which encapsulates the evaluation dataset and metrics by itself.
+* User specifies fp32 'model', calibration dataset 'q_dataloader' and a custom "eval_func" which encapsulates the evaluation dataset and metrics by itself.

 ### Code Prepare

-The updated run_glue.py is shown as below
+We just need update run_glue.py like below

 ```python
 trainer = Trainer(